helium/HIP/0000-Hotspots-Providing-Redundant-Coverage-Must-Compete-With-First-to-Witness.md

 - Discussion may bring up additional questions.

 ## Deployment Impact
-- Owners with low performance hotspots providing redundant coverage will likely see a reduction in rewards.
+- Owners with low performance hotspots providing *Redundant Coverage* will likely see a reduction in rewards.

 - Other owners may see an increase in rewards with the elimination of rewards for *Redundant Coverage*.